Itchy skin in cats

 - Have you noticed your cat scratching more than usual?
 Do they constantly lick at certain parts of their body?
 Have they got red skin, alopecia, sores or stained fur?

 - Itchy skin is a very common problem and can be caused by many different conditions, some minor and some more serious.

-- Book an appointment with your vet if your cat has itchy skin - it’s a very uncomfortable problem that can make a cat feel miserable.
+- Contact your vet if your cat has itchy skin - it’s a very uncomfortable problem that can make a cat feel miserable.

 General information and causes

 Most cats scratch every now and again, but excessive scratching indicates something is wrong.
 Itchy skin is a symptom of many different conditions including:

 Scratching/excessive licking isn’t normal if it happens regularly (more than 4-5 times day), and/or causes other symptoms such as: